ines/quickstart/README.md

 ## Examples

-You can see Quickstart in action on [spacy's installation docs](https://spacy.io/docs/usage).
+You can see Quickstart in action on [spaCy's installation docs](https://spacy.io/docs/usage).
 For a code example you can modify, see the [`example.html`](example.html) or check out [this demo on CodePen](https://codepen.io/ines/pen/OmobKq).